Podcast: Play in new window | Download

 When we repent of the sins in verse 8, we’ll produce the fruit in verse 12.
 The actions are presented in opposing pairs.
 If there’s a sin that you need to repent of, but it is not mentioned in these verses, determine the opposite of that sin.
 More than likely that is what you need to put on.

-Remember, stopping is only the first step.
 The second step is starting the accompanying behavior that fills the vacuum that was created.
 In the parable of the unclean spirit, Jesus described the danger of taking the first step (putting off) without taking the second (putting on).
 Matthew 12:43–45 records:

 When an unclean spirit goes out of a man, he goes through dry places, seeking rest, and finds none.
 Then [the unclean spirit] says, “I will return to my house from which I came.”
 And when he comes, he finds it empty, swept, and put in order.
 Then he goes and takes with him seven other spirits more wicked than himself, and they enter and dwell there; and the last state of that man is worse than the first.